jibinjobyp/internshipdayfour/README.md

 This guide explains how to block inbound Telnet connections on port 23 using Windows Firewall with Advanced Security.

+- to list current rule in windows `netsh advfirewall firewall show rule name=all`

 ---

 ## Steps to Block Telnet Port 23